 Argentine Theater History (1783-1910)

 In the Argentine theater history, different periods are described: Creating the first theatre, La Ranchería Theatre; El Coliseo Provisional; period, theater in times of Rosas; the theater of 1860-1880 and the Generation of ’80 covering the period of 1880-1910.
-To learn more about the history of theater from 1910 on, we suggest to see The Argentine theater from 1910
+To learn more about the history of theater from 1910 on, we suggest to see The Argentine theater since 1910

 Article of the guest columnist, Osvaldo Calatayud for surdelsur.com